-In general, the smaller the type of geographical area, the less information is avaiable about it.
+In general, the smaller the type of geographical area, the less information is available about it.
 This is because from a practical point of view, more data points need to be collected overall to create reliable estimates for smaller areas.
 The census is completed by all households, so this goes down to the smallest areas, but is updated less frequently.

 Within a larger area there may be significant and important variations which may be averaged out and hidden if you only look at the larger areas.
 The Geographies section of this website will help you understand the geographies at which information is typically available, and choose one that gives you a suitable balance of granularity and data availablilty.

-Integrated care neighbourhood tool was developed specially for Bolton's Integrated Care Neighbourhood teams.
+Integrated care neighbourhood tool - developed specially for Bolton's Integrated Care Neighbourhood teams.
 It visualises data from PHE local health profiles (below) in maps and charts to see how each Neighbourhood and part of Neighbourhood compares with Bolton as a whole and other parts of England.
 This data is best-fitted to resident-based integrated care Neighbourhoods.

-Health inequalities data reports present an overview of multiple health inequality indicators and associated benchmarking.
+Health inequalities data reports - present an overview of multiple health inequality indicators and associated benchmarking.
 They were produced for Bolton's Primary Care Networks (PCNs), by the Utilisation Management unit of Health Innovation Manchester.
 These are GP practice based.
 Practices in different parts of Bolton are linked to different PCNs.
 Patients will tend to live near their GP practice, but may be more widely spread around the borough.

-NOMIS local area reports include key statistics about small geographical areas, mainly sourced from the Census, so will go down small.
+NOMIS local area reports - include key statistics about small geographical areas, mainly sourced from the Census, so will go down small.
 For areas without names, you can use a postcode or check the area code - the Geographies section of this website will help with this.

-Small area populations i.e. the number of people living in an area by age and gender, for a variety of small geographies - are updated every year.
+Small area populations - i.e. the number of people living in an area by age and gender, for a variety of small geographies are updated every year.
 You will need area codes to use this, the Geographies section of this website will help with this.
 The Population section of this website will tell you more about the current population of Bolton as a whole and how it is expected to change.

-Mapping GM provides a range of maps that you can use to explore Greater Manchester’s housing, planning, infrastructure, socio-economic and demographic data.
+Mapping GM - provides a range of maps that you can use to explore Greater Manchester’s housing, planning, infrastructure, socio-economic and demographic data.